-The Town's Municipal Code is being updated to provide regulations for small cell facilities, including processing applications; setting priorities on where the facilities are located; and establishing design standards.
+The Town's Municipal Code was updated in 2018 to provide regulations for small cell facilities.
+The regulations include how applications are processed; set priorities on where the facilities are located; and established design standards.
+Additionally, each wireless carrier who wishes to install small cell facilities within the Town must enter into a lease agreement that sets out additional requirements.